syships/yii2-wechat/README.md

-This is a personal plugin for study.It is strongly recomended thant you not use it.
-This plugin is unstable. wechat plugin for yii2
+This is a personal plugin for study.
+It is strongly recomended thant you not use it.
+This plugin is unstable.
+It is the wechat plugin for yii2
 ======================

 Installation